EugeneN/pureGoL/README.md

 # pureGoL

-This is a Game of Life written in Purescript using Rx and React/Canvas UI.
+This is a Game of Life written in Purescript using Rx and React/Canvas/Console UIs.

 The main goal of this project is to define a clean and highly decoupled interface between *stateful* business logic and *stateful* UI.
 Both business logic and UI